yugr/uInit/README.md

 ```
 (otherwise kernel [will schedule all threads which run under `taskset` on same core](https://serverfault.com/questions/573025/taskset-not-working-over-a-range-of-cores-in-isolcpus)).

-You can now use `chrt -r 1 taskset 0xff00 ...` to run benchmarks on reserved cores.
+You can now use `chrt -f 1 taskset 0xff00 ...` to run benchmarks on reserved cores.

+WARNING: if benchmark runs more threads than isolated cores (which e.g. happens
+with Rust benchmarks which rely on `std::thread::available_parallelism`)
+noise increases 10x (!).

 ## Fix frequency